 I can be reached at my office in the Shapiro Library or by phone or email.

 I have a B. A. in Business Administration and a Master of Librarianship (M. Libr.) both from the University of Washington.

-Prior to becoming Economics Librarian and Coordinator, Undergraduate Library Reference Services, I served as the head of University Reserves from 2000-2009 and as the Director of the Michigan Information Transfer Source from 1991-2000, both with the Univeristy Library.
+Prior to becoming Economics Librarian and Coordinator, Shapiro Library Reference Services, I served as the head of University Reserves from 2000-2009 and as the Director of the Michigan Information Transfer Source from 1991-2000, both with the Univeristy Library.
 I was an adjunct instructor at the School of Information from 1993-1999 teaching two courses (Searching Online Databases and Starting and Operating an Information Brokerage).
 Before joining the University Library in 1991, I worked for seven years as a corporate librarian with AT&T and Crum & Forster Commercial Insurance Company.

 In addition to the responsibliities listed above, I serve on several committees.